The following are updates to the FY2019 Assessment Policies:

 Additionally, the following components of the current Primary Assessment Area policy are no longer applicable either:

 This policy will not affect program performance.
 Under the new Initial Placement Test Policy, EFL outcomes in the initial placement test and any additional tests all count for NRS outcomes.
 Programs can get 1.0 credit for an Educational Functioning Level (EFL) completion in either a student's initial placement test or in the non-initial placement test.
-More details on partial credit as part of the MSG standard can be accessed here: ACLS: Performance Accountability.
+More details on partial credit as part of the MSG standard can be accessed here: ACLS: Accountability System.

 Important note: Initial placement as defined in the above policy is different from class placement.
 A NRS initial placement test assigns the student to one of the twelve NRS levels (six for ESOL and six for ABE).
 Student placement in various program class levels may vary from one program to another and it is up to each individual program to create a rigorous and accurate class placement system that suits the needs of its specific student population.